-Certificate of Need (CON) is a regulatory governmental program requiring certain types of health care providers to obtain State approval prior to making substantial capital investments in new equipment or facilities, changing bed complement (in hospitals) and adding or sometimes discontinuing a health care service.
-The CON program is intended to guide the establishment of health facilities and services which best serve public needs, ensure that high quality health services are provided, prevent unnecessary duplication of health care facilities and services and promote cost containment.
+Certificate of Need (CON) is a regulatory program requiring certain types of health care providers to obtain state approval prior to making major changes in the healthcare landscape such as mergers, substantial capital investments in new equipment or facilities, changing access to services, or discontinuing a medical service.

 CON Forms contains all the forms required to submit a CON determination, application or modification.

 The CON Portal is the home for all documents related to CON applications, which are uploaded in real-time by the applicants and OHS.
 Documents can be located using the assigned Docket Number or Applicant Name.